Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA/WA_4_Redacted.md

 PLAN COMPENSATION SCHEDULE ("PCS") ATTACHMENT
 MEDICAID
-For purposes of determining the Rate, the total reimbursement amount that Provider and aaa have agreed upon for the applicable provider type(s) for Covered Services provided under this Agreement in effect on the date of service shall be as set forth below.
+For purposes of determining the Rate, the total reimbursement amount that Provider and az have agreed upon for the applicable provider type(s) for Covered Services provided under this Agreement in e! on the date of service shall be as set forth below.
-Po Program| Medicaid Network
+Po Program] Medicaid Network
-Po Specialty Physician Group
+po Specialty Physician Group
-Billing Code Rate!
-Methodolog)
+Billing Code
 Professional Services Applicable CPT/HCPCS 108% of the Washington Per Service Code State Medicaid Fee
 Schedule
-ma shall not compensate Provider for collection of specimens (including venipuncture), lab handling, or stat services, which | considers components of the laboratory test.
-In addition, a shall not compensate Provider for services not described by codes contained in the [J Reference Laboratory Fee Schedule. shall update rates for codes from the Medicare schedules according to the provisions of the “Updates to Rates Based on External Sources" provision of the PCS. shall notify Provider in writing at least sixty (60) days before significant initiated changes to the
+| shall not compensate Provider for collection of specimens (including venipuncture), lab handling, or stat
+services, which ie considers components of the laboratory test.
+In accion, ia shall not compensate Provider for services not described by codes contained in the JJ Reference Laboratory Fee Schedule. shall update rates for codes from the Medicare schedules according to the provisions of the “Updates to Rates Based on External Sources" provision of the PCS. shall notify Provider in writing at least sixty (60) days before significant initiated changes to the